ICTU/quality-time/components/server/README.md

 The [`example-reports`](example-reports) are imported when the server is started and the database doesn't contain any sample reports yet.
 The server [`data` package](src/data/example-reports) contains the example reports.

+## API

+API documentation can be retrieved via http://www.quality-time.example.org/api (all versions, all routes), http://www.quality-time.example.org/api/v[1|2] (all routes for a specific version), and http://www.quality-time.example.org/api/v[1|2]/<route_fragment> (all routes matching a specific text fragment).j

 ## Data model

 The [`datamodel.json`](src/data/datamodel.json) describes the domain model used by the application.
 It allows for a frontend that doesn't need to know about specific metrics and sources.
-Every time the server is started, the latest datamodel is imported into the database.
+Every time the server is started, the latest data model is imported into the database.
 The server [`data` package](src/data/datamodel.json) contains the `datamodel.json`.

-The datamodel consists of four parts:
+The data model consists of four parts:

 - Scales
 - Metrics